ianjohngraham/ianjohngraham.github.io/_posts/publish/2014-01-17-sitecore-7-search-quick-start-guide.md

 ```

-Sitecore 7 Search allows you to use Linq to perform your search queries and uses the [IQueryable<T> interface](http://msdn.microsoft.com/en-us/library/system.linq.iqueryable%28v=vs.110%29.aspx).
+Sitecore 7 Search allows you to use Linq to perform your search queries and uses the <a href="http://msdn.microsoft.com/en-us/library/system.linq.iqueryable%28v=vs.110%29.aspx">IQueryable</a> interface.
 Let's plug the Person Entity class into some Linq and start using the *IQueryable*.

 ``` csharp